Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Appendix

+\paragraph{Speech Commands} To verify that the trends observed in sMNIST generalize across modalities, we evaluated the AL-RNN on the Speech Commands dataset \citep{warden_speech_2018}, a ten-class audio classification task using spoken commands sampled at $16$ kHz.
 We used the same evaluation setup as for sMNIST, with classification based on the final latent state after processing the input sequence.
 As in the visual domain, we observed that increasing nonlinearity improved classification accuracy up to an intermediate number of nonlinear units, after which performance declined for fully nonlinear models (Fig. \ref{fig:speech_commands}\textbf{a}).
-Latent states from models with moderate nonlinearity again exhibited clear class-specific clustering in PC space (Fig. \ref{fig:speech_commands}\textbf{b}), and bitcode alignment within classes remained high (Fig. \ref{fig:smnist_pwl})—closely mirroring the gating behavior observed in sMNIST (Sect. \ref{sec:smnist}).
+Latent states from models with moderate nonlinearity again exhibited clear class-specific clustering in PC space (Fig. \ref{fig:speech_commands}\textbf{b}), and bitcode alignment within classes remained high (Fig. \ref{fig:smnist_pwl})—closely mirroring the gating behavior observed in sMNIST (Sect. \ref{appx:smnist}).
 These results confirm that the latent integration and partitioning mechanisms learned by the AL-RNN generalize robustly across visual and auditory modalities.